Patchwork Prism Baby Blanket

 This free crochet pattern has been tested – thank you to all my lovely testers!

-If you prefer a printable pdf that includes printable gift tags for gifting you can purchase through Ravelry (or add to your favorites or que) or you can purchase directly through me and save 10% (Valid for US residents only)!
+If you prefer a printable pdf that includes printable gift tags for gifting you can purchase through Ravelry (or add to your favorites or que) or you can purchase through Etsy.

 Please note that due to this being a digital download, all sales are final and no refunds will be given.
 Thank you for your support!